 The cost is also typically very reasonable, especially given all they can do compared to traditional wax.
 The bang for the buck is also great when compared to ceramic coatings.
 With performance nearing that of consumer-grade ceramic coatings, paint sealants are our paint protection of choice.

 These advanced paint sealants are extremely durable and outperform basic paint sealants in almost every way.

 They are more difficult to apply and cost a good bit more but for your effort and dollar they perform amazingly well.
-Consumer grade ceramic coatings last a little longer than most basic paint sealants but professional grade ceramic coatings that must be applied by a trained professional detailer last longer than most people will own their car.
+Consumer-grade ceramic coatings can last longer than most basic paint sealants but professional-grade ceramic coatings that must be applied by a trained professional detailer last longer than most people will own their car.